 Fresh frozen plasma contains factors VIII and IX.
 However, unless plasma exchange is done, sufficient whole plasma usually cannot be given to patients with severe hemophilia to raise factor VIII or IX to levels that prevent or control bleeding.
 Fresh frozen plasma should, therefore, be used only if rapid replacement therapy is necessary and factor concentrate is unavailable or the patient has a coagulopathy that is not yet defined precisely.

-In patients with hemophilia who develop a factor VIII inhibitor, treatment is best accomplished using recombinant factor VIIa in repeated high doses (eg, 90 μg/kg).
+In patients with hemophilia who develop a factor VIII inhibitor, treatment is best accomplished using recombinant activated factor VII (VIIa) in repeated high doses (eg, 90 mcg/kg).

 Adjunctive therapies may include desmopressin or an antifibrinolytic drug.
 As described for VWD (see Treatment), desmopressin may temporarily raise factor VIII levels.
 The patient's response should be tested before desmopressin is used therapeutically.
 Its use after minor trauma or before elective dental surgery may obviate replacement therapy.
 Desmopressin should be used only for patients with mild hemophilia A (basal factor VIII levels ≥ 5%) who have demonstrated responsiveness.